-In (\ref{eq:CMSresults}), the contribution of feeddown process $p+p\rightarrow J/\psi+\psi(2S)+X\rightarrow 2J/\psi+X$ is also included, which is estimated to be $30\%$ of the direct process\cite{LO3}.
-Comparing with (\ref{eq:CMSexp}) and (\ref{eq:CMSresults}), we find that the theoretical result is not consistent with the experimental data.
+As expected, we see the NLO calculation gives the dominant contribution.
+In Eq.(\ref{eq:CMSresults}) the contribution of feeddown process $p+p\rightarrow J/\psi+\psi(2S)+X\rightarrow 2J/\psi+X$ is also included, which is estimated to be $30\%$ of the direct production\cite{LO3}.
+Comparing Eq.(\ref{eq:CMSexp}) with Eq.(\ref{eq:CMSresults}), we see the theoretical result is inconsistent with the experimental data.

-Meanwhile, we compare our prediction for the transverse momentum $p_{T J/\psi J/\psi}$ distribution of $J/\psi$ pair, with both the NLO and fragmentation processes taken into account.
+We then compare our prediction for the transverse momentum $p_{T J/\psi J/\psi}$ distribution of $J/\psi$ pair with data.
 The result is shown in Fig.~\ref{pjjCMS}.
 At LO, $p_{T J/\psi J/\psi}$ is always zero, because it is a two-body final state process.
-At NLO, unfortunately, as indicated in Fig.~\ref{pjjCMS}, the NLO result can not account for the CMS data either.
-The behaviors are very different between the NLO prediction and the CMS data, and the NLO result exhibits a peak at much smaller $p_{T J/\psi J/\psi}$ than the CMS data.
-In addition, the fragmentation processes including all relevant channels contribute little to the $p_{T J/\psi J/\psi}$ distribution, and the gap between NLO result and CMS data cannot be decreased by these fragmentation contributions.
+At NLO, unfortunately, as indicated in Fig.~\ref{pjjCMS}, the theoretical result is still very different from the CMS data.
+The data obviously overshoots our NLO prediction at large $p_{T J/\psi J/\psi}$.